yberreby/rgo/log.md

 Then, the parser.
 First goal: parsing a "Hello, rgo" program.
 Then write unit tests for various constructs.
 Then integration tests using complex source files from big Go projects.

+## Sun Apr 10 10:59:15 - Done & Next steps

+Package clauses and import declarations can now be parsed.
+String literal parsing is _very_ hackish, though: interpreted strings are not actually interpreted, but treated like raw strings.
+This is bad.

+Added a "progress.md" file that will help me keep track of what I need to do next.